bkase/slides/composable-caching-swift/slides.md

   func get(key: Key) -> Future<Value> { /* ... */ }
   func set(key: Key, value: Value) -> Future<Unit> { /* ... */ }
   // key is always in the contravariant input position
-  // we only need an reverse transform
+  // we only need an inverse transform
 ```

+!!!

+### Contravariant-functors w.r.t. keys

+* Because we only need the inverse transform
+* Caches are _contravariant functors_ w.r.t. values

+Note: Plus some other things you need to prove it that I'm hand waving

 !!!